kokhinmaungwin/typewriter-ticker/README.md

 ## Basic Usage Example

-Add an HTML element with the attribute data-typewriter and configure with data- attributes:
+Add an HTML element with the attribute data-typewriter and configure with data-attributes:
 ```html
 <div
   data-typewriter